xbeat/Machine-Learning/README.md

 ## Hypothesis Testing in Python

 Importing Libraries Before we begin with hypothesis testing, we need to import the necessary libraries in Python.
 Code:

+## Time Series Modeling Challenges and Solutions

+Introduction to Time Series Modeling with RAG

+Time series modeling is a critical component in various applications, from weather forecasting to stock market analysis.
+This presentation introduces a novel approach using a Retrieval-Augmented Generation (RAG) framework for time series analysis.
+We'll explore how this method addresses challenges like complex spatio-temporal dependencies and distribution shifts, leveraging a hierarchical, multi-agent architecture to improve predictions on new data.

 ## Principles of Random Walk with Python